tc39/proposal-temporal/docs/datetime.md

 ### datetime.**dayOfWeek** : number

 The `dayOfWeek` read-only property gives the weekday number that the date falls on.
-The weekday number is a value between 1 and 7, inclusive: Monday is 1, and Sunday is 7.
+The weekday number is defined as in the ISO 8601 standard: a value between 1 and 7, inclusive, with Monday being 1, and Sunday 7.
+For an overview, see [ISO 8601 on Wikipedia](https://en.wikipedia.org/wiki/ISO_8601#Week_dates).

 Usage example:
 ```javascript